gattil/gattil.github.io/03_flying/index.md

 tags: ["aviation", "flying", "journey", "Ground School"]
 comments: false
 order: 3
+permalink: /flying/
 ---
 <br>
-Flying has always fashinated me, but I kept on looking at it as something unreacheable.
-Recently, my life path has taken a new direction, and I met Matthias, who showed me instead that with dedication and passion one can litterally touch the sky.
+Flying has always fascinated me, but I kept on looking at it as something unreachable.
+Recently, my life path has taken a new direction, and I discovered that with dedication and passion one can literally touch the sky.

 In Oct, '21 I started my journey to become a private pilot.